WHAT IS NEURO-VISUAL REHABILITATION, OR VISION THERAPY?

 CAN I PERFORM MY VISION THERAPY AT A DISTANCE?

-Depending on the particular presenting issue and distance involved, this may be an option.
-An Eye Tracking and Teaming Evaluation will need to be performed in order to determine whether this will be a viable option for you or your child.
+Absolutely!
+Depending on the particular issue and distance involved, this is certainly an option.
+A Functional Visual Evaluation will need to first be performed in order to determine if this will be a suitable option for you or your child.